LuffyPandaGreat/Projects/README.md

-The AES project was made with a parther.
+The AES project was made with a parther who was Shields321.